vippsas/vipps-login-api/vipps-login-api.md

 ##### Successful responses (https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html#successful_authentication_request_acknowdlegment)

 Responses according to the standard.
-Note we do retrun a `interval` parameter which indicating the minimum amount of time in seconds that the Client MUST wait between polling requests to the token endpoint.
+Note we do return an `interval` parameter which indicates the minimum amount of time in seconds that the Client MUST wait between polling requests to the token endpoint.

 #### Token request (https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html#rfc.section.10.1)